heremaps/naksha/here-naksha-lib-plv8/README.md

 [commonMain](./src/commonMain/kotlin/naksha/psql), so that basically all features are available in Java and inside the PostgresQL database.

 The main code is implemented in [NakshaSession](./src/commonMain/kotlin/naksha/psql/NakshaSession.kt).
 It represents a storage session and implements support for `IReadSession` and `IWriteSession` as specified in `lib-model`.
-An instance of it is created by providing a
+An instance of it can be created by providing a
 [PgStorage](./src/commonMain/kotlin/naksha/psql/PgStorage.kt) in the constructor, which is a platform specific implementation.

-The [PgStorage](./src/commonMain/kotlin/naksha/psql/PgStorage.kt) extends the `IStorage` interface with just one additional method, that allows to open a PostgresQL database connection from a connection pool of the storage.
+The [PgStorage](./src/commonMain/kotlin/naksha/psql/PgStorage.kt) interface extends the `IStorage` interface with just one additional method (`openSession`), that allows to open a PostgresQL database connection from a connection pool of the storage.

-The [NakshaSession](./src/commonMain/kotlin/naksha/psql/NakshaSession.kt) is not created directly, but returned by the platform specific implementation of the [PgStorage](./src/commonMain/kotlin/naksha/psql/PgStorage.kt) interface.
+The [NakshaSession](./src/commonMain/kotlin/naksha/psql/NakshaSession.kt) is normally not created directly, but returned by the platform specific implementation of the [PgStorage](./src/commonMain/kotlin/naksha/psql/PgStorage.kt) interface, via the `newReadSession` or
+`newWriteSession` methods, which will simply create a [NakshaSession](./src/commonMain/kotlin/naksha/psql/NakshaSession.kt).

-In Java, the following JVM only classes actually provide the [PgStorage](./src/commonMain/kotlin/naksha/psql/PgStorage.kt) implementation:
+In Java, the following JVM-only classes actually provide the [PgStorage](./src/commonMain/kotlin/naksha/psql/PgStorage.kt) implementation:

 - The [PsqlStorage](./src/jvmMain/kotlin/naksha/psql/PsqlStorage.kt) directly implements the
-  [PgStorage](./src/commonMain/kotlin/naksha/psql/PgStorage.kt) interface, it requires to provide a [PsqlCluster](./src/jvmMain/kotlin/naksha/psql/PsqlCluster.kt) to the constructor, when creating an instance of it.
+  [PgStorage](./src/commonMain/kotlin/naksha/psql/PgStorage.kt) interface.
+It requires to provide a [PsqlCluster](./src/jvmMain/kotlin/naksha/psql/PsqlCluster.kt) to the constructor, when creating an instance of it.
 - The [PsqlCluster](./src/jvmMain/kotlin/naksha/psql/PsqlCluster.kt) can be created by providing at least one [PsqlInstance](./src/jvmMain/kotlin/naksha/psql/PsqlInstance.kt), representing the master node of the PostgresQL database.